-5 ways things can go wrong, and how the deal with it…
+5 ways things can go wrong, and how to deal with it…

 - SARS makes an honest mistake.
 Doubling-up on income, leaving out one or more deductions, or failing to take your PAYE into account are some examples of “finger trouble” that can happen at SARS.